SoroushJM/course-hub/specification.md

 ### 4.1.
 The "Dashboard" (Tracker Mode)
 *   **Loading:** On load, check `localStorage`.
-    *   If empty: Show "Select Major" screen (fetch `registry.json`) OR "Import JSON" OR "Create New".
+    *   If empty: Show "Select Major" screen (fetch `registry.json`) OR "Import Progress" OR "Create New".
     *   If data exists: Load the Template and the User Progress.
 *   **Display:** Render `CourseGroup` components dynamically.
 Do not hardcode "General" or "Basic".
 Iterate through the `groups` array.
 *   **Visual Elements:**